The short answer is Yes. Yes, you can get a Trust Deed If you’re self-employed.

 Where Can I Get Self Employed Debt Advice?

 You can get Self Employed Debt Advice today by calling Trust Deed Scotland® on 0141 221 0999.
-Our experienced debt advisors have helped thousands of self-employed individuals.
+Our experienced debt advisers have helped thousands of self-employed individuals in Scotland.

-We can give advice on important business debts such as tax and business rates, provide advice if creditors are taking court action, we can help you review your business finances and explains the pros, cons and alternative steps you can take
+We can give advice on important business debts such as tax and business rates, provide advice if creditors are taking court action, we can help you review your business finances and explain the pros, cons and alternative steps you can take.

-Try our Self Employed Debt Repayment Calculator to start the process now.
+Try our Self Employed Debt wizard to start the process now.